vectordotdev/vector/website/docs/setup/installation/manual/from-source.md

      website/docs/setup/installation/manual/from-source.md.erb
 -->

-This page covers installing Vector from source.
-Because Vector is written in [Rust][urls.rust] it can compile to a single static binary.
-You can view an example of this in the [musl builder Docker image][urls.musl_builder_docker_image].
+This page covers installing Vector from source using the native toolchain for the host.

+Vector can also be compiled to a static binary for Linux for `x86_64`, `ARM64`, and `ARMv7` architectures.
+See [compiling using Docker](#compiling-using-docker) for details.

 import Alert from '@site/src/components/Alert';